19hours/sg-statutes/Acts/Infectious Diseases Act.md

 Section 46

-Diseases Against Which A Child Is to be Vaccinated
+Diseases against which a child is to be vaccinated

 (1) Diphtheria\.

 (2) Measles.

-[S 61/81; S196/85]
+[S 61/81; S 196/85]

 FIFTH SCHEDULE

 Section 21A(1), (2) and (3)

-Diseases in Respect of Which Acts Referred to in Section 21a Are Prohibited
+Diseases in respect of which Acts referred to in section 21A are prohibited

+1.

-1. Severe Acute Respiratory Syndrome (SARS).
+Severe Acute Respiratory Syndrome (SARS).

-[S 176/2009 wef 28/04/2009]

-2\.
+2.

 Middle East Respiratory Syndrome Coronavirus Infection (MERS‑CoV) (formerly known as Novel Coronavirus Infection).

-2.

 [S 395/2014 wef 05/06/2014]

+3.

+Ebola Virus Disease (EVD).

+[S 523/2014 wef 08/08/2014]

 SIXTH SCHEDULE

 Section 57A(1)

-Diseases in Respect of Which Information May be Disclosed by the Director to A Person to Enable Him to Take Steps to Prevent Spread of Diseases
+Diseases in respect of which information may be disclosed by the Director to a person to enable him to take steps to prevent spread of diseases

 1.

 Middle East Respiratory Syndrome Coronavirus Infection (MERS‑CoV) (formerly known as Novel Coronavirus Infection).

-1.

 [S 395/2014 wef 05/06/2014]